Geophysical electromagnetics- A retrospective, DISC 2017, and a look forward

 The remaining time in the day was devoted to: (a) showing how to access the apps and show how they are developed in Jupyter notebooks; (b) an overview of SimPEG (Cockett et al. (2015); Heagy et al. (2017)), a Python-based open-source library for numerical simulation and inversion; (c) tutorials for carrying out forward modelling and inversion.
 We used the recent publications in TLE (Kang et al. (2017)) for this material.
 We ended by encouraging attendees to contribute to the information content on EM GeoSci.xyz and showing them how that can be done.

-3.3What was accomplished?
+3.3What was accomplished?¶

-(c) locations where participants in India travelled from to attend.
+we show a map of where participants in India travelled from to attend

 EM was of interest in all countries visited but the applications were different and thus so were the surveys of interest.
 For instance: applications and countries ranking it as important include: (a) mineral exploration (Canada, Australia, Chile), (b) off-shore hydrocarbons (Netherlands, Malaysia, Brazil), (c) water issues (every country, although some were focussed upon finding the resource and others were concerned about contamination), (d) geothermal energy (most countries but particularly Chile and Germany) and (e) large-scale tectonics, particularly for earthquakes (Chile, India, Mexico City).
 These motivated the use of different EM surveys that had different depths of penetration, resolving power, and capabilities of being applied.
 Water issues made use of ground DC measurements and airborne EM, geothermal energy required MT to see deep structure, off-shore hydrocarbons required controlled-source EM (CSEM), environmental problems used galvanic and inductive source EM as well as ground penetrating radar, minerals applications used all of the techniques.